samsung-cnct/chart-vault-etcd/docs/jenkins.md

   * Using anonymous access to github may result in throttling
 * _Select your repository, e.g. "container-zabra", "chart-zabra", etc._
-* _Under the GitHub branch source, add the additional behaviors "Advanced checkout behaviors" and "Advanced clone behviors", but do not change their settings._
+* _Under the GitHub branch source, add the additional behaviors "Advanced checkout behaviors" and "Advanced clone behaviors", but do not change their settings._

 ![screenshot](images/jenkins/github-branch-source.png)